facebook/watchman/docs/cmd.query.markdown

 The first argument to query is the path to the watched root.
 The second argument holds a JSON object describing the query to be run.
-The query object is processed by passing it to the query engine (see **File Queries** above) which will generate a set of matching files.
+The query object is processed by passing it to the query engine (see [File Queries]( /watchman/docs/file-query.html)) which will generate a set of matching files.

 The query command will then consult the `fields` member of the query object;
 if it is not present it will default to: